JvanKatwijk/qt-dab/README.md

 A note on libfdk-aac and libfaad
 -------------------------------------------------------------------

-Since - esp. for lower bitrates - `libfdk-aac' is believed to outperform `libfaad' in HeAAC decoding, the default in the configuration file is set to *fdk-aac*.
-Installing the `libfdk-aac' libraru from the repository is
+Since - esp. for lower bitrates - *libfdk-aac* is believed to outperform *libfaad* in HeAAC decoding, the default in the configuration file is set to *fdk-aac*.
+Installing the *libfdk-aac* library from the repository is
  *   sudo apt-get install libfdk-aac-dev

-:information_source: While the `libfdk-aac-dev' package in both Fedora and Ubuntu 24 seems to work fine, I had some problems with the package from the repository in Ubuntu 20 and 22.
+:information_source: While the *libfdk-aac-dev* package in both Fedora and Ubuntu 24 seems to work fine, I had some problems with the package from the repository in Ubuntu 20 and 22.
 For the AppImage, built on Ubuntu 20, a library version was created from the sources to be found as github repository:
  * "https://github.com/mstorsjo/fdk-aac"

-The sources contain a `CMakeLists.txt' file, building and installing is straightforward).
+The sources contain a *CMakeLists.txt* file, building and installing is straightforward).

-Alternatively, one could configure for `libfaad', change the configuration to
+Alternatively, one could configure for *libfaad*, change the configuration to
  *  CONFIG	+= faad
  *  #CONFIG	+= fdk-aac
 and install the libfaad package